Philodendron Burle Marx Guide

 The Philodendron Burle Marx is named after Roberto Burle Marx, an architect who was the first to use this tropical plant in a home design.
 Burle Marx is popular for its curb appeal and ease of growth, even for beginners.

-The Philodendron Burle Marx originated from the Araceae family, a shrub known for its heart shape and narrow leaves.
+The Philodendron Burle Marx belongs to the Araceae family, a shrub known for its heart shape and narrow leaves.
+It

-Burle Marx’s reddish color stem is fun-looking and adds to its unique and tropical vibes.
+Burle Marx also has a reddish color stem, though, and this adds to the tropical vibes.

-Like every other philodendron, the Burle Marx has been popular since the Victorian era.
-Their beauty, propagation, and ease of growth are reasons the Philodendron has been a popular plant to grow.
+Like many other Philodendrons, the Burle Marx has been popular since the Victorian era.
+They are popular for beauty, propagation, and ease of growth .

-keep in mind that Burle Marx has excess calcium oxalate crystals, which may affect the human immune system, so it’s a good idea to keep this plant away from children and pets.
+Burle Marx has excess calcium oxalate crystals, which may affect the human immune system, and cause harm to other animals, so it’s a good idea to keep this plant away from children and pets.

 Anyone looking for a smaller houseplant to grow will love the Philodendron Burle Marx.
 While some Philodendrons can grow up to 6 feet tall, the Burle Max usually grows at a maximum height of 2 feet and width of 2-4 feet.